The best Memorial Day sales of 2019

 But that's what we'll do on the actual day.
 Right now, and in the days leading up to it, lots of stores are having sales -- and we might as well save money when we can, right?

-Here, then, are the best Memorial Day deals I've found so far.
-Be sure to check back throughout the week as more items get added.
+Here, then, are the best Memorial Day deals I've found so far, starting with dozens of items at Amazon's Memorial Day sale.

 Read more: The ultimate grad-gift guide